Which were the Ten Most Memorable Games

 Mar.11 1966, Conestoga Valley 50 Chambersburg 47.
 C.V. sub Bob Swavely scored four points in five seconds to tie game in regulation.
 C.V. prevailed in double overtime to advance in state Class A playoffs.
 (Nominated by Bud Tangert, Lititz)

-March 14, 1967, Altoona Guilfoyle defeats Pittsburgh Canivan 67-66 in a come from behind overtime upset in the PCIAA "Class A" Western Finals.
+March 14, 1967, Altoona Guilfoyle defeats Pittsburgh Canivan 67-66 in a come from behind overtime upset in the PCIAA "Class A" Western Finals at the Pitt Field House.

 March 1972, With 10 seconds to go in the District 11 Championship Game with Jim Thorpe High School trailing St. Clair High School 50-49, the last shot of the game was made by a player who was named after Jim Thorpe to provide a "David over Goliath" 51-50 upset victory for Jim Thorpe High School.